-The IPC is a trade association with the goal of bringing together designers, board manufacturers, assembly companies, suppliers and original equipment manufacturers in order to further their competitive excellence and financial success.
-They have achieved this by standardizing the assembly and production requirements of electronic equipment and assemblies within the electronics manufacturing industry.
+The IPC is a trade association with the goal of bringing together designers, manufacturers of printed circuit boards, assembly companies, suppliers and original equipment manufacturers in order to further their competitive excellence and financial success.

 Currently, there are four levels of IPC certification, each level with its own benefits depending on your current experience and role within your company.
 They are listed below in order of increasing level of expertise.